cisagov/untitledgoosetool/README.md

 ### Considerations

 1. We recommend filling out the .conf file with your information as a first step.
+2. Filling out the .auth and/or .auth_d4iot is now optional.
-2. Always run `goosey auth` before making any other `goosey` call besides `goosey csv`, which doesn't require authentication to run.
+3. Always run `goosey auth` before making any other `goosey` call besides `goosey csv`, which doesn't require authentication to run.

 ### Known Issues